yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     >**Note:** Kindly refresh the screen incase you encounter any error message and perform the above step again.

 4. The model will likely respond with an answer to satisfy the prompt, split into a numbered list.
 This is a good response, but not what we're looking for.
 5. Next, update the system message to include instructions `You are an AI assistant helping write python code.
 Complete the app based on provided comments`.
-Click **Apply changes** and subsequently click on **Continue**.
+Click **Save** and subsequently click on **Continue**.
 6. Format the instructions as python comments.
 Send the following prompt to the model.

     ```code